-The College has recorded a liability for compensated absences of \$1,604,335 and \$1,686,586 as of June 30, 2023 and 2022, respectively.
+The College has recorded a liability for compensated absences of \$1,625,734 and \$1,604,335 as of June 30, 2024 and 2023, respectively.
 The liability is calculated based upon employees' accrued vacation and sick leave as of the statements of net position date.
 Vacation and sick leave provisions are documented in the employees' collective bargaining agreements.

-Equipment Leasing Fund - Purchase Agreement Payable - In January 2014, the College entered into a purchase agreement payable with the New Jersey Educational Facility Authority (NJEFA), as lender, to issue bonds to finance the costs of acquiring and installing higher education equipment for lease to the College.
+Equipment Fund - Financed Purchase Payable - In October of 2023, the College entered into a purchase agreement payable with the New Jersey Educational Facility Authority (NJEFA), as lender, to issue bonds to finance the costs of acquiring and installing higher education equipment for lease to the College.
 The State's Equipment Leasing Fund (ELF) provides funds to support the purchase of scientific, engineering, technical, computer, communications, and instructional equipment for public and private institutions of higher education.

-The total amount of equipment to be financed is \$690,200.
-The College's basic rent as set forth in the loan schedule is equal to approximately 22% of the debt service on the bonds, consisting of principal of \$150,213 and interest of \$43,031.
+The total amount of equipment to be financed is \$1,052,851.
+The College's basic rent as set forth in the loan schedule is equal to approximately 25% of the debt service on the bonds, consisting of principal of \$249,195 and interest of \$58,188.
 In addition, the College is required to pay program expenses and administrative fees over the life of the lease.
+The College's repayment schedule is the following: